EnemigoPython/RRDB/README.md

 # Round Robin Database
+## Note
+I have started writing with the cmd command (and general abbreviation) RRDB, and that is what I will call it!
+Because... idk.
+## Prompt
 Requirements for a Round Robin Database tool (RRD)
 - An RRD is a circular structure (list) with a fixed number of slots to store data.
 - It is filled in order, and once you reach the end of the list, the first element gets overwritten.
 This